-- Radical feminist law professor and legal scholar
+- Marxist, radical feminist law professor and legal scholar

 - Helped establish the legal basis for regarding sexual harassment as unlawful sex discrimination

-- Views pornography as a violation of civil rights and a form of sex discrimination
+- Views pornography as a violation of civil rights and as a form of sex discrimination

 Catharine MacKinnon was born on October 7, 1946 in Minneapolis, Minnesota.
 She earned a bachelor’s degree from Smith College in 1969, a JD from Yale Law School in 1977, and Ph.D. in political science from Yale University in 1987.
 She has been a visiting scholar at Harvard Law School and a number of other campuses, and currently serves as the Elizabeth A. Long Professor of Law at the University of Michigan Law School.
 She is also the Special Gender Adviser to the Prosecutor of the International Criminal Court.